michaelcoburn/ansible-role-pmm-server/README.md

 Available variables are listed below, along with default values (see defaults/main.yml):

-    pmm_server_version: 1.0.7
+    pmm_server_version: 1.12.0

 This defines the version of pmm-server that will installed.
-Percona recommends to use the latest stable version.
+Percona recommends using the latest stable version.

 ----------

     pmm_server_ENABLE_PROTECTION: true
-This defines whether to enable password protection or not.
+This defines whether to enable password protection or not using http basic authentication via nginx.
 This protects PMM from unauthorized access.

 ----------